-Over the last 30 years, Canada has become one of the leading markets globally for delivering much-needed public infrastructure by way of public-private partnerships ("PPPs" or "P3s") and alternative finance and procurement ("AFP"), the name given to PPPs in Ontario.
+Over the last 25 years, Canada has become one of the leading markets globally for delivering much-needed public infrastructure by way of public-private partnerships ("PPPs" or "P3s") and alternative finance and procurement ("AFP"), the name given to PPPs in Ontario.

-Within Canada, Ontario has been - and based on current project pipelines, will continue to be - the most active jurisdiction in terms of number and value of projects completed and under procurement.
+Within Canada, Ontario has been, and based on current project pipelines, will continue to be, the most active jurisdiction in terms of number and value of projects completed and under procurement.
 Ontario Infrastructure and Lands Corporation, or Infrastructure Ontario ("IO"), is an agency of the Government of Ontario that was created in 2005 to procure and deliver AFP projects.
-Since then, more than 85 projects have reached financial close.
-There are also currently 13 civil projects and 35 social projects in procurement or pre-procurement, valued at more than \$35 billion.
-Key projects in active procurement include the Yonge Street North Subway Extension and Advance Tunnel, several highway projects, including the Garden City Skyway Twinning, 18 health-care projects and three justice complex projects.
-There are also \$45 billion of projects under construction, mainly in health care, justice, transit and transportation.
+Since then, more than 75 projects have reached financial close.
+There are also currently 16 civil projects and 24 social projects in procurement or pre-procurement valued at over \$60 billion.
+Key projects in active procurement include the Ontario Line Subway, the Scarborough Subway Extension, the Yonge Street North Subway Extension, six rail expansion projects, several highway projects, six health care projects and two justice complex projects.
+There are also 24 projects under construction, mainly in healthcare, justice, transit and transportation.
 The extent of the projects being delivered through IO provides affirmation of the Government of Ontario's commitment to P3s.

 IO has recently embraced a broader set of procurement and contracting approaches.
-For instance, IO has completed an Alliance contract for Union Station and is using the Progressive Design Build model for various transit projects (see below for a discussion on the use of Alliance and Integrated Project Delivery models).
-As well, IO added a new category of projects using a Rapid Procurement and Delivery methodology.
+For instance, IO has added a new category of projects using a Rapid Procurement and Delivery methodology.
 As a result of COVID-19, IO has worked with ministries and broader sector partners to help deliver vital infrastructure smarter, better and faster than traditional methods.
-IO has worked with the Ministry of Long-Term Care to successfully procure the rapid delivery of four new long-term care facilities using a Modified Construction Management model.
-Additionally, IO has begun to use the Canadian Construction Documents Committee ("CCDC") template form of agreements to deliver traditional construction projects under a design-build-bid delivery methodology.
-For instance, IO is using the CCDC 5B Construction Management at Risk form of agreement to deliver the Ontario Place Site Servicing Renewal Project, and is using the CCDC 2 Stipulated Price Contract form of agreement to deliver the Quinte Healthcare Corporation: Prince Edward County Memorial Hospital Project.
+IO has been working with the Ministry of Long-Term Care to successfully procure the rapid delivery of four new Long-Term Care facilities using a Modified Construction Management model.
+IO has also used the Alliance delivery model for the Union Station Enhancement Project (see below for a discussion on the use of Alliance and Integrated Project Delivery models).